-The veterans housing is Phase 1 of a larger development that will provide workforce housing and space to grow our social enterprise businesses.
+Housing for veterans is Phase 1 of a larger development that will provide workforce housing and space to grow our social enterprise businesses.
 The later phase adds 26 apartments for individuals and families transitioning out of homelessness and a manufacturing bakery, plus teaching and office space for our culinary team.

 Homeward Bound has served veterans through its entire 49-year history.
-For the last 20+ years, we have offered specialized services and reserve 12 beds for unhoused veterans at the New Beginnings Center shelter in a partnership with the U.S. Department of Veterans Affairs.
-We also host a Veterans Affairs representative on our site.
+For the last 23 years, we have offered reserved beds and offered specialized services at the New Beginnings Center shelter in a partnership with the U.S. Department of Veterans Affairs.
+We also host a Veterans Affairs representative at our site.
 In the year ending June 30, 2022, our programs served 54 veterans.

 With community partners, Homeward Bound has identified veterans in Marin who lack stable housing.
 We expect our new program will be able to accommodate everyone on that list.